Pearls Before Swine by Stephan Pastis for June 16, 2023

 36. Missing large

-landon Premium Member 11 months ago
+landon Premium Member over 1 year ago

 I’ve been listening to a set of audio lectures about Ulysses.
 They’re pretty enjoyable and make it a lot more clear about what’s going on.
 (Some of the mapping between the Greek story and what Joyce wrote seems contrived, but that’s the world of literary criticism for you).